diadem-platform/diadem-docs/docs/source/science/calculators/stokes_shift.rst

 Workflow
 --------

-Four separate runs of the
-`Parametrizer <http://docs.nanomatch.de/nanomatch-modules/Parametrizer/Parametrizer.html>`_
-Module are required and the last step will analyze the difference of the :math:`E(S_1|S_0)` and :math:`E(S_1|S_1)` and deliver the final output in eV and nm.
+The Stokes Shift Calculator workflow is implemented as the four separate runs of the `Parametrizer <http://docs.nanomatch.de/nanomatch-modules/Parametrizer/Parametrizer.html>`_ Module using PySCF for quantum chemistry calculations.
+The last step analyzes the difference of the :math:`E(S_1|S_0)` and :math:`E(S_1|S_1)` and deliver the final output in eV and nm.
 The notations are <state>|<geometry>, where state refers to the electronic state for which the energy is evaluated, and geometry refers to the state whose equilibrium geometry is used.